mawoodwa/CSCE3513_TeamProject/README.md

 * Install dependencies using pip: pip install -r requirements.txt.
 If the command fails, try the below instead.
   * For pynput, install via pip: pip install pynput
   * For psycopg2, install using pip as well: pip install psycopg2-binary

-## Database Token, Security, and Information
-* The database token (usually called database url or URI)  may expire after a certain time outside our control unfortuanately.
-This is mentioned by Heroku that it will change periodically automatically.
-If for whatever reason it expires, please email myself (ctj011@uark.edu) or one of the other team members to update the code so that the database works properly.
-* Previously, any user downloading this program would have to set an environment variable, DATABASE_URL, in order to communicate between the database and the program.
-The variable would be set to the database url/URI/database token, previously given in this readme.
-While this would help prevent having to update the code each time by having the user instead send a request for the database url/URI itself, this has been changed for the sake of the grader.
-As mentioned in the next point, it has been removed and hardcoded after asking the professor for ease-of-access.
-* Regarding security: The database token / database url would normally not be shared on a public website such as GitHub; however, by the request of the professor for ease-of-access sake, and since this is an academic learning environment, it is included in the Database.py file.
-It is intended that only the graders and students access the database.

 ## How to
 * Run program by typing in commandline (without quotations): "python main.py"
 * Wait for splash screen (3 seconds) to take you to Edit Game screen